-Whether its legal to pass on the right in Maryland depends on the situation.
-The Maryland law, set forth below and is similar to what many states have, includes the ultimate judgment call: "when it is safe to do so."
+Whether it's legal to pass on the right in Maryland depends on the situation.
+The Maryland law set forth below, and is similar to what many states have, includes the ultimate judgment call: "when it is safe to do so."

 - if the overtaken vehicle is making or about to make a left turn: